New Year’s Superstitions and Traditions: 7 Ways to Boost Your Luck (2026)

 1) Midnight Smooch

 Believe it or not, a romantic kiss at the stroke of midnight could guarantee a year overflowing with love.
 On the flip side, neglecting this tradition might just spell trouble in paradise.
+The kiss tradition runs back to medieval English and German harvest festivals where the first action of the new period set the tone.

 2) Clear Those Debts

 Stepping into the New Year burdened with unpaid debts?
 Not the best idea if you want to court Lady Luck.
+Many readers settle their bills, return borrowed tools, and tidy the house before December 31.
+The folk reasoning: whatever state your books are in on January 1 sets the year’s rhythm.

-3) Fill your Pantry
+3) Fill Your Pantry

 Ring in the New Year with a well-stocked pantry or risk a year of hardship.